+- · Gary Blanchard, Director

+- Pako Mokgwane, Associate Director

+- Andres Peralta, Associate Director

+- · Jessica Oliver, Administrative Assistant

+- Sophia Boswell, Senior Editorial Assistant

+- Maria Manderson, Editorial Assistant

-Associate Director: Pako E. Mokgwane Associate Director: Andrès J. Peralta Media Coordinator: Mwenya Mpundu Editorial Assistant: Maria Manderson Editorial Assistant: Ivonne Omaña he church is facing an alarming depletion of young people.
+General Conference of Seventh-day Adventists, Youth Ministries Department © he church is facing an alarming depletion of young people.
 It has often been reported that youth are leaving the church not because of doctrinal issues but relational issues.
 The reasons for losing them can be studied and researched, but something must be done now.
-The youth of today are creative visionaries.
-They are keen to do mission in innovative ways.
-They are ready to sit at the leadership table where decisions are made.
-Generally, the youth want to be recognized, listened to, embraced, appreciated, and involved.
-This Leadership Curriculum attempts to prepare youth and young adult leaders to address these important issues and to achieve the Goal of Youth Ministries - In the guest for discipleship, the goal of AYM should be to bring all youth to a saving relationship with Christ, build them up in His Word to reflect a Christ-like character, train them how to serve the church and communities using their spiritual gifts, and send them out to reach the communities in the power of the Holy Spirit.
+The youth want a say in the development of doctrine, formulation of policy and contribution in ministry.
+Generally, the youth want to be recognized, listened to, appreciated, and involved.
+This Leadership Curriculum attempts to prepare youth and young adult leaders to address these important issues.